 The Tulsa Zoo is a fantastic day excursion for grandkids of all ages.
 Because we go frequently, we buy an annual pass.
 This is one of the excursions for which I usually wait until my husband can accompany us because it’s a big place and I wear out before our grandson does.
 There are places to buy food and drinks scattered throughout the park and even on days that aren’t perfect weather-wise, the buildings contain enough to entertain kids and adults for a few hours.

 Discovery Lab is a wonderful opportunity for kids to learn about science through fun activities!
-Located northwest of downtown Tulsa, it’s a perfect place for a grandparent-grandchild outing or a birthday party.
-There is a toddler area with activities that seems to fascinate my grandson long enough that I can sit on the bench and take a rest while I watch him.
+Located in its new facility at Gathering Place, it’s a perfect place for a grandparent-grandchild outing or a birthday party.
+There is a toddler area with activities for those visiting with younger children.

 Bowling is a fun activity for grandparents and grandchildren to enjoy together.
 It’s a good opportunity to interact while engaging in an activity.
 The Dust Bowl in downtown Tulsa is a retro-hip place, and besides bowling, they have a great menu.
 Or, you can impress your grandkids by taking them to any of the great downtown restaurants within walking distance of the Dust Bowl.